eleniharlan/elenijr.net/_posts/recipe/2014-11-09-plum-crumble-cake-zmolenkovy-kolac.md

 2. In a small bowl, put the 70g flour (or half flour and half ground almonds if you like), 70g butter and 70g sugar and rub with your finger tips until it looks a bit like large breadcrumbs (see photo).
 You can also add a bit of cinnamon if you like.
 2. Mix together the rest of the ingredients to create a runny batter.
 Pour into a greased and floured large baking tray.
 Lay your fruit on top (they will sink into the dough a bit, which is fine), then scatter the 'zmolenka' crumbs on top.
 3. Bake in a preheated oven at 180C for 30-40 minutes, or until golden on top.
 The fruit should be soft and letting out their juices, and the crumbs should have crisped up.
+4. Allow to cool then cut into squares and transfer to a serving dish.
+It will keep for a couple days in an airtight container.